lucasmalara/internship/README.md

 - Incrementation is stopped being followed once application has been shut down.
 - Values of the key are being **formatted** before the `API` returns a response.
 Read further for details.

-> The general idea is that user can introduce themselves in a request and then API returns welcome message as a response.
+> The general idea is that user can introduce themselves in a request and then API returns a welcome message as a response.

 The application **produces** data in `json` format.